ludviglundgren/qbittorrent-cli/README.md

 Optional flags:
 * `--dry-run` - Run without doing anything
 * `--min-seed-time` - Only move torrents with a minimum active seedtime of X minutes
+* `--include-tags` - Only move torrents with any of the tags in comma separate list (tag1,tag2)

 Usable with cron as well.
 Run every 15 min.